Exchange-traded funds, or ETFs, have existed since 1993, although it took 15 more years for the first actively managed ETF to reach the market.

 The company’s investments span Canada, the US and the UK, with major holdings including Endeavour Silver (TSX:EDR,NYSE:EXK), First Majestic Silver (TSX:FR,NYSE:AG) and Fortuna Silver Mines (TSX:FVI,NYSE:FSM).

-This is an updated version of an article originally published by the Investing News Network on February 11, 2014.
+This is an updated version of an article originally published by the Investing News Network in 2014.

 Don’t forget to follow us @INN_Resource for real-time news updates.